Facts about Ireland's agriculture and food & drink sector.

 Pigs and Pigmeat

-In the December 2016 CSO Livestock Survey, there were 1.53 million pigs in Ireland, this represents an increase of 3.6% on prior year levels.
+In the December 2018 CSO Livestock Survey, there were 1.57 million pigs in Ireland, this represents a decrease of 2.7% on prior year levels.